 - Facebook Mobile

-Facebook Mobile ads went 4x more expensive in 6 months
+Facebook Mobile ads went four times more expensive in six months.

 - Short term ROI (3-6 mo)